-Motor Vehicle Division-Specific Overview
+Motor Vehicle Division (MVD)-Specific Overview

-As a dynamic customer service-oriented operation, the Arizona Department of Transportation Motor Vehicle Division is consistently monitoring and reviewing its performance, and operational needs and capacity in future years.
+As a dynamic customer service-oriented operation, the ADOT MVD is consistently monitoring and reviewing its performance, and operational needs and capacity in future years.
 Part of this process will occasionally require a review of the effectiveness and need for physical MVD offices in various localities.
-Population shifts, technological advances and the age of office infrastructure are some of the factors considered when office locations are modified, including full closure.
-When the decision has been made to make major service reductions or to eliminate service at a particular MVD office, MVD - in consultation with ADOT Communications - prepares a comprehensive plan of public outreach aligned with the agency Public Involvement Plan, approved in 2017 by the Federal Highway Administration.
+Population shifts, technological advances, the age of office infrastructure, and office availability are some of the factors considered when office locations are modified, including full closure.

+When the decision has been made to make major service reductions or to eliminate service at a particular MVD office, MVD - in consultation with ADOT Communications and Public Involvement - prepares a comprehensive plan of public outreach aligned with the agency PIP, approved in 2023 by the Federal Highway Administration.

-Stakeholder Assessment
+Stakeholder Assessments

-Public involvement activities must be accessible to anyone who has an interest in the initiative, regardless of race, national origin, sex, age, income level or disability.
-Making sure that all interested members of the public are provided the opportunity to have input helps ADOT and MVD comply with federal nondiscrimination regulations, including Title VI, Americans with Disabilities Act, Environmental Justice and Limited English Proficiency.
+Public involvement activities must be accessible to anyone who has an interest in the initiative, regardless of race, color, national origin, age, sex, disability, LEP and low-income status.
+Making sure that all interested members of the public are provided the opportunity to have input helps ADOT and MVD comply with federal nondiscrimination regulations, including Title VI, Americans with Disabilities Act, Environmental Justice and LEP.
 In addition to legal requirements for public involvement, the more that is known about the area population, the more effective the outreach will be.